 - Ensure all baby food and drinks are easily to reach because they will need to be screened separately.

-- TSA regulations also allow you to take hot water through security if you’re travelling with a child, which is handy if you want to warm up a squeezable pouch.
+- TSA regulations also allow you to take hot water through security if you’re traveling with a child, which is handy if you want to warm up a squeezable pouch.
 If you’re planning on doing this then remember to take a plastic container which you can fill with hot water to heat the pouch in.

 Can You Bring Breastmilk On A Plane?